ellakoa/postcard-poem/content/posts/i-am-majesty.md

   I have great age as you can see
   Green moss blankets my knees
   My limbs are heavy and prone to fall
-  My midriff has sagged as I’ve grown tall
+  My midriff has sagged as I’ve grown so tall
   My heartwood has shrunk
   Hollow now is my trunk
   Yet I do not mope